Senior Leadership Team

 Alison Haskins – Chief Executive

-Alison has worked within the voluntary and community sector in Yorkshire since 1999.
+Alison has worked at senior level within the voluntary and community sector in Yorkshire since 1999.
 She was Regional Director of the Scarman Trust for eight years, then Deputy Director of Involve Yorkshire & Humber.
-Following this role Alison became Business Development Manager, then Chief Executive, of Nova Wakefield District.
-In 2016 she was appointed as Chief Executive of Halifax Opportunities Trust, a large community anchor delivering a wide range of regeneration and community economic development services across Calderdale.
+Following this role Alison became Chief Executive of Nova Wakefield District.
+In 2016 she was appointed as Chief Executive of Halifax Opportunities Trust and in 2020 added the role of Chair at Locality, the national membership network supporting local community organisations to be strong and successful.

 Originally trained as a fashion designer, Alison set up and ran her own retail and design business after graduating and then spent 6 years living and working in Lesotho and South Africa.
 During this time she taught in vocational colleges, whilst developing her understanding and passion for politics and social justice.
 This led her to an MA in International Development and her current career in the not-for-profit sector in the UK.